RexDjere/RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws/README.md

 # RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws
 The repository holds the bylaws for RCCG Destiny Chapel Men's Fellowship.
+This is a living document that will will revised frequently until it reaches a stable release.
+It is still currently in the draft phase.

 **Sections:**
 - Section01.md - Membership Requirements